Apply for a high seas fishing permit

 Fishing methods and target species

-If there isn't a code for the species, provide its common name and scientific name (family, genus and species).
+If there isn't a code for the species, provide its:

 Answer questions about your fishing history

-You'll need to provide details of any previous:
+You'll need to give details of any previous:

 - suspension or loss of a high seas fishing permit